 9. "Line boring" is a term unfortunately tossed around a lot, to the misinformation and confusion of many.
 These folks miss the fact that while the machining configuration for the camshaft bearings is indeed different between 1st and 2nd generation engines, they fail to notice something else in these engines that is far more important, and not incidentally, of direct association with the camshaft pitting problem.
 Again, I will refer you to my article for the details.

 10. Finally, for the sake of "cooler running," premium fuel is promoted by some on the Internet.
-Anyone who has worked around Hondas, or for that matter any of the Big Four brands, for any length of time, knows that their standard road models have been designed to run on unleaded 87 octane for so long that this fact is about to pass into the annuls of history.
+Anyone who has worked around Hondas, or for that matter any of the Big Four brands, for any length of time, knows that their standard road models have been designed to run on unleaded 87 octane for so long that this fact should be included in the Smithsonian!
 A Honda bulletin about this exists dated 1971, so we have to look at least that far back.
 Premium fuel is a bad idea on bikes not specifically designed for it (such as Honda's own Turbo and any number of current hyperbikes, not to mention four-stroke motocrossers).
-Premium carbons up the valves prematurely and is the cause of much of the top end work that needs to be done on 70s and 80s Hondas, especially Gold Wings and inline fours.
-1st-gen V4s are no exception.
+Premium carbons up the valves prematurely and is the cause of much of the top end work that needs to be done on Gold Wings, especially, as well as other Hondas.